unexist/blog/_posts/2021-10-16-cucumber-reports.md

 ### Serenity BDD (aka Thucydides)

-Just to get this out upfront: I am quite a fan of the show [Serenity-BDD][7], but I have no idea why so many projects must adopt this name. (_Maybe these projects have some bored SEO experts who need a challenge?_)
+Just to get this out upfront: I am quite a fan of the [Serenity][9] movie, but I have no idea why so many projects must adopt this name. (_Maybe these projects have some bored SEO experts who need a challenge?_)

 I really preferred the previous name, especially because of this quote which really describes why